cloudmesh-community/book/chapters/cloud/arch.md

 Internet Computing refers to

-> the infrastructure that enables sharing of data within the WWWW community.
+> the infrastructure that enables sharing of data within the WWW community.

-Internet computing also comprises early infrastructures such as AOL, which popularized the term *you got mail*
+Internet computing also comprises early infrastructures such as AOL, which popularized the term *you got mail*.

 ### Cloud Computing